kartik-dev/yelp_academic_dataset_review/README.md

 ```
 Zeppelin will be running at http://192.168.0.50:8080 and Please import sample zeppelin notebook from https://github.com/kartik-dev/yelp_academic_dataset_review/blob/master/scripts/Yelp-Dataset-Challenge.json

+## Docker Images

+kramalingam/spark - Dockerized spark binaries as base image for driver application and zeppelin to use

+kramalingam/spark-zeppelin - Dockerized zeppelin for beautiful data-driven, interactive and collaborative documents with SQL, Scala

+kramalingam/spark-driver - Dockerized spark driver application with YelpGroupReviewsByStars and YelpTop10BusinessByCategories jobs.

 ## Rebuild and deploy Docker images

 #### Rebuild docker image of Spark base